MrSwitch/hello.js/README.md

 Making HelloJS work with OAuth1 endpoints requires a proxy server to authorize the user and sign subsequent requests.
 As a shim HelloJS uses a service hosted at [http://auth-server.herokuapp.com/](http://auth-server.herokuapp.com/) developers may add their own network registration AppID/client_id and secret to this service in order to easily get started.

-The aforementioned service uses <a href//node-oauth-shim
+The aforementioned service uses [//node-oauth-shim](https://npmjs.org/package/oauth-shim), so go npm install oauth-shim that for your own deployment.

 ## Browser Support